 To regularly optimize my WordPress database tables, I created a small plugin that utilizes the WordPress Cron feature.
 This comes in handy to perform database optimization for WordPress on a regular basis, without forgetting about it.
 Just activate and enjoy.
-And here is the plugin code …
+And here is the plugin code.

-/wp-content/install.php.
+Install WordPress plugins without admin access, and automate your WordPress customization and plugin installation.
+WordPress has a little drop-in plugin option available in the form of /wp-content/install.php.
 This install.php file is not present at default, but when created it can be used to install plugins without wp-admin access.
-This is neat for automatic or unattended WordPress installations, customizations and so on.
+This might come in handy for unattended WordPress installations, customization, and so on.